kylerbrown/bark/specification.md

 3.  support a broad range of experimental designs, and
 4.  be accessed with generic and widely available software

 A major design goal of **BARK** is to be minimal.
-Only the attributes and structural specifications needed to ensure that any type of data can be stored are included.
+Only the metadata and structural specifications needed to ensure that any type of data can be stored are included.
 The rest is up to the user.
-This goal sets **BARK** apart from many similar projects that attempt to explicitly deal with many use cases or that are specialized for one or a few applications.
+This goal sets **BARK** and **ARF** apart from many similar projects that attempt to explicitly deal with many use cases or that are specialized for one or a few applications.

 ## Implementation

-BARK files consist of four elemets:
+BARK tree can consist of four elemets:

 + Standard filesystem directories
 + Raw binary files containing numerical data
 + comma sepparated (csv) plain text files with a header line
-+ strictly named [YAML](https://en.wikipedia.org/wiki/YAML) plain text files, with a specific structure and naming format.
++ strictly named [YAML](https://en.wikipedia.org/wiki/YAML) plain text files, containing metadata, with a specific structure and naming format.

 These basic elements make BARK files available on *ALL* multiple platforms and architectures.
 Standard filesystem directories support hierarchical organization of